megakevin/end-point-blog/2025/09/high-level-system-analysis-and-design-ddd-part-1.md

 ## Separate ways

+Sometimes, the right decision is to not integrate at all.
+I alluded to this outcome back when discussing the pitfalls of the shared kernel.
+Sometimes duplication, [in spite of how bad it smells](https://refactoring.guru/smells/duplicate-code), may be the most cost effective solution to a given situation.
+So the teams go their separate ways.

+This can happen when the involved teams cannot collaborate effectively for whatever reason.
+It could be due to geographical, timezone, or organizational issues.

+This can also be a good solution when the repeated logic belongs in a generic subdomain, and its easy to integrate.
+For example imagine a logging framework.
+Exposing that kind of functionality in a service for others to consume in most cases would be much more trouble than including some library or package.

+It may also be that the models being integrated are just so different that they are fundamentally incompatible.
+It may be cost-prohibitive for collaboration or customer-supplier patterns to be applied; and duplication again, is cheaper.

+Going separate ways can be dangerous when we're talking about core subdomains though.
+So we have to thread carefully in those scenarios.
+Remember that models that represent core subdomain should be implemented in the most effective and efficient ways, will little shortcuts and minimized technical debt.

+## The context map

+The context map can be a useful tool for high level design as it plots all the major bounded contexts (i.e. modules, components, subsystems) that we've designed and their interaction patterns.

+Of course, they can also offer valuable insight into organizational dynamics, as team composition and relationships with others are intrinsic parts of the discussion when talking about bounded contexts.
+For example, it can show teams that prefer to collaborate closely or at a healthy distance.
+I can also show problematic components, which are surrounded by anticorruption layers or have had their ties completely cut via a separate ways approach.

+As with any document, they run the risk of becoming stale as the system evolves.
+So it should be a team-wide responsibility to keep it up to date.
+Each team taking care of their own components and their integration points.

 <!-- TODO: draw a diagram that explains the prcess of going from a big domain into subdomains into ubiquitous language into bounded contexts into the interaction between them -->